 Experiment with yoga or try a progressive muscle relaxation exercise.
 Simple meditation practices can work wonders in reducing anxiety, too.
 For example, imagine overwhelming and anxious thoughts as separate from you, like a parade or a storm passing over you.

 Figure out what works best for you, and then make time to practice your anxiety-management strategies every day.
-You may even want to practice together with your partner.
+You may even want to practice together with your partner -- you can be a good role model for handling your stress or anxiety in healthy ways.

 6. Don't absorb all their stressors or sacrifice your own support systems